cschladetsch/JsIndustrialProducer/Readme.md

 ## Overview

 JsIndustrialProducer is a web-based application that generates industrial/techno MIDI songs with customizable parameters.
 This tool allows musicians and producers to quickly create industrial-style MIDI compositions that can be imported into digital audio workstations (DAWs) for further production.
+While designed for industrial music, the application can produce surprisingly calming ambient soundscapes at slower tempos (60-80 BPM), offering versatility beyond its industrial roots.

 ## Features